About Us

 Chairs should maintain liaisons with the Council President and staff regarding Committee projects and progress.
 Chairs should be available to consult with staff on issues such as agenda planning, Committee document preparation, and other issues.

-Committee members are expected to attend the meetings and participate in all discussions and deliberations, demonstrating a high degree of interest, commitment, and genuine concern for the improvement of EMS.
+Committee members are expected to attend the meetings and participate in all discussions and deliberations, demonstrating a high degree of interest, commitment, and genuine concern for the improvement of EMS and emergency pediatric care.

 In order to maintain active status on the Committee, members may not miss more than three scheduled meetings in the EMSC fiscal year (March-February).
 Members with more than three unexcused absences will be subject to dismissal.
 There is a great amount of work to be accomplished by the Committee, and membership appointments must be made to achieve maximum productivity.

 Members receive meeting notices and agendas approximately 30 days prior to each scheduled meeting.
-Members who must change their plans regarding meeting attendance should notify the Council office no later than 4 p.m. on the day before the meeting.
+Members who must change their plans regarding meeting attendance should notify the Program Manager no later than 4 p.m. on the day before the meeting.

 Generally, members will receive copies of documents and materials via e-mail or website link for discussion at each meeting.
 Members should bring all materials to the subsequent meeting to reference during discussion.

-Members must advise the Council of any change of address, phone number, e-mail address, or organizational affiliation.
+Members must advise the EMSC Program Manager of any change of address, phone number, e-mail address, or organizational affiliation.
+Organizations should advise Council of any changes to their individual representative appointment.

-Online or teleconference meetings will be held whenever possible, and live meetings that were cancelled due to inclement weather will be held via a distance-method at the discretion of the committee chairperson and PEHSC staff.
+Virtual meetings will be held whenever possible, and live meetings that were cancelled due to inclement weather will be held via a distance-method at the discretion of the committee chairperson and PEHSC staff.
 In case of inclement weather on face-to-face meeting day(s), members should contact the Council office to determine whether the meeting will be held as scheduled.
+Meeting Cancellations will be communicated via email and other virtual methods.
 PEHSC cancels any meeting in which travel conditions may pose a hazard to members.

-Committee members are responsible to sign the attendance roster at the meeting.
+Committee members are responsible to sign the attendance roster at in-person meetings.
 Failure to do so will result in being classified as absent.
+Virtual meeting attendance will be taken from the virtual log.
+Individuals attending via telephone only should notify the EMSC Program Manager during or immediately after the meeting with the phone number used to account for attendance.

 The Committee has a multitude of decisions to make in limited meeting time.
 Therefore, members should avoid lengthy, rambling, or repetitive statements, and concisely state their positions.
 Members should strive to keep the focus of the debate constructive, rather than argumentative.